Criminal Defence Lawyer Toronto

 Jeff Hershberg is a criminal lawyer in Toronto, Ontario who provides criminal law representation for bail hearings, robbery, firearm or other weapon offences, theft/shoplifting, domestic assault, utter threats, sexual assault, mischief, drug offences, and more.

-The best defence you can have is an experienced criminal lawyer defending you.
+When charged with a criminal offence, you should have an experienced criminal lawyer defending you.
 You always want a knowledgeable lawyer who will fight to protect your guaranteed Charter rights and not plead you guilty at the first sign of a strong Crown case.
 You need a lawyer who will find the weaknesses in every case.
-It is the only way to achieve the best possible result to your criminal charges.
-Jeff Hershberg will fearlessly defend your case, raising every issue, advancing every argument helpful to your case, and asking every question, however distasteful, in the interests of justice.
+It is the only way to achieve the possible result to your criminal charges.
+Jeff Hershberg will fearlessly defend your case, raising every issue, advancing every argument helpful to your case, and asking every question in the interests of justice.